 Benidorm's six kilometres of sand includes Levante beach, which has the most to do for all the family.
 The shore slopes gently for anyone who just wants a paddle, while further out there are swinging bridges, diving boards, rafts and a wet playground, as well as a whole array of watersports should you fancy a go.
 To the west, Poniente Beach is one of the biggest and has a new promenade.
 Despite their size, both of these areas get very busy so you might want to slip off to Malpas beach by the harbour for some quiet time.

 The smaller resort of Denia is the place to go for your very own piece of beach as there are 20 kilometres to go around.
 They range from the bays of Les Rotes beach, which backs on to Montgo nature reserve, to urban beaches with all the trimmings like Les Marines.
 Meanwhile, families frequent the two Blue Flag curving beaches of Moraira for their sheltered nature with good facilities.
+Choose from our wide range of cheap holidays, luxury resorts and All Inclusive hotels in Costa Blanca.

 What type of holiday in Costa Blanca are you looking for?